 A key benefit of operating an online store is the ability to expand your marketplace around the globe.
 You can sell your goods and services virtually anywhere with internet access.
 However, not all payment processors have the necessary infrastructure to convert and engage international transactions.

-Choose an eCommerce security and payment systems processor that specializes in international currencies.
+You need to set up an ecommerce payment system that specializes in international currencies.
 Even if you don’t operate internationally today, you may want to expand your business to a global marketplace tomorrow.

 Integration and Compatibility